Welcome

 4:00 PM - 5:30 PMA.I.
 Ancestral Intelligence, Traditional African Spirituality, and the Re-Birth of the Black Family in America

 The workshop will focus on Ancestral Healing from the wounds of the MAAFA (Trans-Atlantic Slave Trade).
 The workshop will explore the power of Ancestral Veneration and its historical role in the Maroonage (Liberation) Movements in the Western Hemisphere.
 Participants will also be exposed to traditional forms of Ancestral Technology (Ancestral Altars) and Rituals that are used to Re-Awaken Ancestral Collective Consciousness.
-The workshop will also introduce the concept of Cultural Nationalism, and the Pioneers of Traditional African Sprituality in America ( Nana Yoa Dinizulu, Oba Oseijeman Adefunmi 1 and the order of Dambalah Wedo).
-The workshop will also explore the usage of Ritual, History, Culture, and Biology, in a Progressive African-Centered approach to Social Work.

 1.5 CEUs